• Skip to main content

 This composite is our internal compass—how well we know ourselves, believe in our capabilities, and define our personal and professional goals.

-• Self-Actualization: We are driven to reach our full potential.
-AI can serve as a powerful tool to help us explore, develop, or acquire new skills.
+• Self-Actualization: AI can serve as a powerful tool to help us explore, develop, or acquire new skills.
 However, it also contributes to digital distractions that can divert our attention and hinder meaningful work.
 The challenge is using AI with clear intention, concentrating on a path of purposeful growth, and not letting it take over the driver’s seat in our process.

 2. Self-Expression: Articulating Our Internal State